simpleCodeGuy/modbus_master/README.md

-**'modbus_master' is an easy to use package using which a dart program can work as a Modbus/TCP master device.**
+**"modbus_master" is an easy to use package using which a dart program can work as a Modbus/TCP master device.**

 # Features
 - Currently users can use only these features of Modbus/TCP protocol: